30 Fun Facts You Never Knew About Coca-Cola

 Cola chicken is a popular dish, as is Coca-Cola cake.
-In fact, the company has a Coca-Cola cake recipe on its website for endeavoring fans to try out.
 It's essentially a fudgy chocolate cake, but with the sweet taste of Coke added to the mixture.

-It's natural to assume that when Coca-Cola started branching out into other drinks, Diet Coke would have been a natural fit.
-Fanta Orange was introduced in Italy in 1955 and in the United States in 1960, the company notes on its website.
+You might assume that when Coca-Cola started branching out into other drinks, Diet Coke would have been a natural fit.
+But Fanta Orange was introduced in Italy in 1955 and in the United States in 1960, the company notes on its website.
 Even Sprite hit the soda scene pretty early in the game, making its debut in 1961.
 Diet Coke, meanwhile, was introduced in 1982.

 Another thing that came before Diet Coke?
 The company's acquisition of Minute Maid, which happened in 1960.